yugedata/Options_Data_Science/README.md

 Change the date to pull all weekly option chains leading up to that day.
 Make sure the date is a Friday.

-d) Run mine.py right before market opens. ~09:25 EST
+e) Run mine.py right before market opens. ~09:25 EST